 The frequency value of each pattern may be used to represent the absolute or relative frequency with which a given disease or cluster of symptoms is found in a given population.
-These figures may be derived from epidemiological surveys or they may be estimated by medical experts.
+These figures may be derived from population surveys or they may be estimated by medical experts.

-By way of illustration, Fig. 4 shows five examples of such patterns, one describing the symptoms of chicken pox, another describing the symptoms of smallpox, the third describing the cluster of symptoms which is described as 'fever' and two more describing the class of 'high' temperatures (38-39 °C and 40+ °C).
-The number in brackets after each pattern is a very rough estimate of the relative frequencies of occurrence of the corresponding disease or condition.4
+By way of illustration, Figure 1 shows three examples of such patterns, one describing the symptoms of chicken pox, another describing the symptoms of small-pox and the third describing the cluster of symptoms which is described as 'fever'.
+The number in brackets after each pattern is a very rough estimate of the relative frequencies of occurrence of the corresponding disease or condition.
+4

-Each of the first three patterns begins and ends with a pair of symbols '<disease>...</disease>' which indicate that the pattern describes a disease or a cluster of disease symptoms.
-Within each pattern, there are similar pairs of symbols, each one marking the beginning and end of a 'field' which describes some aspect of the disease or clus-For example, '<dname> Chicken_Pox </dname>' provides the name of the chicken pox disease, '<skin> rash </skin>' describes one of its symptoms, '<causative_agent> chicken_pox_virus </causative_agent>' describes what causes the disease, and '<treatment> chicken_pox_treatment </treatment>' is a remarkably unhelpful description of how to treat the disease which would, of course, be much more detailed in a fully developed knowledge base.
+Each of these example patterns begins and ends with a pair of symbols '<disease> ... </disease>' which indicate that the pattern describes a disease or a cluster of disease symptoms.
+Within each pattern, there are similar pairs of symbols, each one marking the beginning and end of a 'field' which describes some aspect of the disease or cluster.
+For example, '<dname> Chicken Pox </dname>' provides the name of the chicken pox disease, '<skin> rash </skin>' describes one of its symptoms, '<causative_agent> chicken pox virus </causative_agent>' describes what causes the disease, and '<treatment> chicken pox treatment </treatment>' is a remarkably unhelpful description of how to treat the disease which would, of course, be much more detailed in a fully developed knowledge base.

 Within the pattern for chicken pox, the field '<R2> fever </R2>' indicates that 'fever' is one of the symptoms of the disease.
 However, by contrast with other fields like those just mentioned, the symbol 'fever' is, in effect, a reference or pointer to a cluster of symptoms such as rapid breathing, flushed face and high temperature described in the third pattern in the same figure.
-In a similar way, '<R1> flu_symptoms

-</R1>' in the pattern for smallpox is a reference or pointer to another pattern, not shown in the figure, that describes a cluster of symptoms associated with influenza and flu-like diseases.
+In a similar way, '<R1>flu_symptoms </R1>' in the pattern for smallpox is a reference or pointer to another pattern, not shown in the figure, that describes a cluster of symptoms associated with influenza and flu-like diseases.
 The way in which pointers like these are dereferenced in the SP system will be seen in the next section.

-Readers who are familiar with XML [6] will notice that pairs of symbols like '<disease>' ... </disease>' or '<dname> ... </dname>' are rather like the start and end tags used to mark the elements of an XML document.
+Readers who are familiar with XML [19] will notice that pairs of symbols like '<disease> ... </disease>' or '<dname> ... </dname>' are rather like the start and end tags used to mark the elements of an XML document.
 However, by contrast with XML and related languages such as HTML, symbols of that kind have no formal status in the SP system and the styles of symbols are not defined within the system.
 Any convenient style may be used such as 'disease ... #disease' or 'disease ... %disease' and in some applications it is not necessary to provide any distinctive markers for the beginnings and ends of patterns or fields.
-The concept of 'field' has no formal status in the SP system either.
+The concept of 'field' has no formal status in the SP system.